COVID-19 testing statistics

 Cases of COVID-19 continue to rise across the state and country, however, local increases are occurring at a much slower rate.

-As of Thursday morning, there were still only three confirmed cases in Livingston County and six in Linn County.
-The total cases in Missouri was 12,492; with 696 deaths reported.
+As of Monday afternoon, there were still only three confirmed cases in Livingston County and nine in Linn County.
+The total cases in Missouri was 13,147, up from 12,492 on May 28; with 772 deaths reported, up from 696 deaths on May 28.

-On Tuesday, May 26, officials with St. Luke’s Health System released COVID-19 testing statistics for Hedrick Medical Center (HMC) and Wright Memorial Hospital along with the current criteria to be tested.
-Testing statistics as of the morning of Tuesday, May 26, are:HMC tested 666 (396 Livingston County residents, 95 from Grundy County, 17 from Mercer County, 158 from other counties); Wright Memorial tested 268 (192 from Grundy County, 44 from Mercer County, 32 from other counties); HMC and Wright Memorial combined have tested 934 individuals.
+On Monday, officials with St. Luke’s Health System released COVID-19 testing statistics for Hedrick Medical Center (HMC) and Wright Memorial Hospital along with the current criteria to be tested.
+Testing statistics as of the morning of, June 1, are:HMC has tested 776 (455 Livingston County residents, 115 individuals from Grundy County, 22 from Mercer County, 184 from other counties) Wright Memorial has tested 295 (209 individuals Grundy County, 48 from Mercer County, 38 from other counties) HMC and Wright Memorial combined have tested 1071 individuals up from 934 on May 28.

 Testing criteria